provenance-io/docs/contributing/adr/300-core-concepts/README.md

 ---
 description: >-
-  A description of the concepts and standards used in the provenance blockchain for all smart contracts and business applications.
+  A description of the concepts and standards used in the Provenance Blockchain for all smart contracts and business applications.
 ---